-Our module shipment increased in 2011, 2012 and 2013.
-In 2013, our module shipment exceeded our wafer shipment for the first time in our company history, due to our business strategy to switch from a wafer manufacturer to an integrated module manufacturer.
+Our module shipment increased in 2012, 2013 and 2014.
+In 2013, our module shipment exceeded our wafer shipment for the first time in our company's history, due to our business strategy of transitioning from a wafer manufacturer to an integrated module manufacturer and our module shipments continued to exceed our wafer shipments in 2014.

 We sell our modules primarily to distributors and power plant developers.
 The type of customers we focus on depends largely on the demand in the specific markets.
-In 2013, our top five module customers accounted for 20.6% of our module sales and 15.1% of our total net revenues, and our largest module customer accounted for approximately 4.6% of our module sales and 3.4% of our total net revenues.
+In 2013, our top five module customers accounted for 20.6% of our module sales and 15.1% of our total net revenues, and our largest module customer accounted for approximately 4.6% of our module sales and 3.4% of our net revenues.
+In 2014, our top five module customers accounted for 28.9% of our module sales and 24.2% of our net revenues, and our largest module customer accounted for approximately 9.3% of our module sales and 7.8% of our net revenues.